victormamede/mana-burnout/about.md

 This blog is not just for me, if you wish to write here too, send a PR to <https://github.com/victormamede/mana-burnout>, you just need to create a markdown file inside the `_posts` directory and you information in the `_data/authors` directory.

+Also, this blog is based on the [Scriptor Theme for Jekyll](https://github.com/JustGoodThemes/Scriptor-Jekyll-Theme), which is MIT, so feel free to clone this repo as well if you wish.

 *Thank You for reading!*